 You don’t just go to school at WSU.
 You live here.

 And that means you get awesome opportunities you can’t find at every university.
-Most freshmen and sophomores, and a large percentage of upperclassmen, live on campus.
+Most first-year students and sophomores, and a large percentage of upperclassmen, live on campus.
 Those who don’t still can walk to their classes from most places in town.

 Studies show that students at residential colleges like WSU earn higher grades, complete more classes, and enjoy more leadership opportunities.
 The reason is simple: Here, you’re part of a community.

 The college town advantage